Python-World/Python_and_the_Web/Scripts/Web_Scrappers/linkedin_posts_scrapping/README.md

 # LinkedIn - Latest Posts (Based on User Interaction)

 Scrapes user's LinkedIn profile and displays the latest Posts accordingly (Does not include images and videos).
+User is needed to download `Google Chrome` browser and appropriate `chromedriver` and then set the path for the chromedriver in main.py file.

 ## Pre-Requisites